skip to main content

 • Stand at least 12 feet away from your school bus when it stops to load passengers

-• The bus driver may not see you if you are standing closer than 12 feet to the bus.
+• The bus driver may not see you if you are standing within 12 feet of the bus.
 Stay out of the danger zone!

 • Wait until the bus stops and the door opens before approaching the bus.